spoilvoid/OpenLTM/README.md

 ## What is LTM

-LTM (Large Time-series Model) is a familiy of scalable deep model built on foundation backbones (e.g. Transformers) and large-scale pre-training, which will be applied to a variety of heterogenerous time series and diverse downstream tasks.
+LTM (**L**arge **T**ime-Series **M**odel) is a series of scalable deep model built on foundation backbones (e.g. Transformers) and large-scale pre-training, which will be applied to a variety of heterogenerous time series and diverse downstream tasks.
 For more information, please refer to [Large-Time-Series-Model](https://github.com/thuml/Large-Time-Series-Model).

 ## Model Checklist